Earthjustice

 Earthjustice (originally Sierra Club Legal Defense Fund) is a nonprofit public interest organization based in the United States dedicated to litigating environmental issues.
-Headquartered in San Francisco, they have an international program, a communications team, and a policy & legislation team in Washington, DC, along with 14 regional offices across the United States.
+Headquartered in San Francisco, they have an international program, a communications team, and a policy and legislation team in Washington, D.C., along with 14 regional offices across the United States.

 The organization was founded in 1971 as the Sierra Club Legal Defense Fund, though it was fully independent from the Sierra Club.
 The name was changed to Earthjustice in 1997.
 This was thought to better reflect its role as a legal advocate which represents hundreds of regional, national and international organizations.
 As of September 2018, the group has provided free legal representation to more than 1,000 clients ranging from the Sierra Club, World Wildlife Fund, American Lung Association, as well as smaller state and community groups, such as the Maine Lobstermen's Association and the Friends of the Everglades.

 Earthjustice is a nonprofit organization, meaning the legal service they provide is free for their clients.
 Funding for the organization comes from donations.
 It does not receive any funding from corporations or governments.
 In 2021, Earthjustice made $154 million in total revenue and $100 million in total expenditures.
 As of 2021, Earthjustice has full-time staff of about 170 attorneys in 14 offices across the United States, and 14 public-interest lobbyists based in Washington, D.C.
 They are involved in 630 active legal proceedings.
 The current president of Earthjustice is Abigail Dillen, an environmental attorney who first joined Earthjustice in 2000 and was previously Vice President of Litigation for Climate and Energy.